bschlo/github-collaboration/merge-conflicts.md

-# This is a conflict features.
+# This is a conflicting file.